ese5160/a14g-final-submission-t16-ecosavers/README.md

 Temperature Sensor: The temperature sensor measures the temperature of the garbage, providing additional data for waste classification and environmental monitoring.
 2. Actuators:

 Stepper Motor: The stepper motor is responsible for driving the platform within the bin to facilitate automatic sorting.
-Based on the readings from the humidity and temperature sensors, the stepper motor adjusts the position of the platform to direct garbage into the appropriate compartment.
+Based on the readings from the humidity and temperature sensors, the stepper motor adjusts the position of the platform to direct garbage into the appropriate bin.
 3. Microcontroller:

 Central Processing Unit (CPU): A microcontroller serves as the brain of the smart bin, coordinating the operation of sensors, actuators, and other components.
 It processes data from sensors, executes sorting algorithms, and controls the movement of the stepper motor.